 Education Activity (DoDEA), serving children of

 military families around the globe.
-The mission of the Fort Knox Community Schools is to provide an exemplary education that inspires and prepares all DoDEA students for success in a dynamic, global environment.
+The mission of the Fort Knox Community Schools is to educate, engage, and empower each student to succeed in a dynamic world.

 | We employ the process of Total Quality Education throughout our school system, which results in growth and improvement through the use of data, stakeholder involvement, and consensus building.